microsounds/kagami/readme.md

 ```

 Invoking **kagami** searches the current directory and all parent directories
-above it for an existing `.kagami/` configuration and a `.src/` directory.
+above it for an existing `.kagami/` template and a `.src/` directory.
+If found,
-If found, this becomes the _**working directory**_, all operations are relative
+this becomes the _**working directory**_, all operations are relative to this
-to this directory.
+directory.

 **kagami** will then recurse through the `.src/` directory and convert every
 plaintext `*.md` Markdown file into a corresponding `*.htm` file outside of